LRGH/plasmasm/README.md

 ```

 The file `testing_plasmasm.py` is very useful for non-regression tests.
-If takes .s or .o files as arguments, uses the parser of plasmasm and
+If takes .s or .o files as arguments, uses the parser of PlasmASM and
-creates an assembly file with the `write_asm` module of plasmasm.
+creates an assembly file with the `write_asm` module of PlasmASM.
 Then it uses the native compiler to create object files, and compares
 these object files with `objdump -drt` or `otool -tvj`
 Note that sometimes the assembler has bugs (e.g. GNU as 2.14 or 2.15